Jon-Becker/fontpls/README.md

 ## Overview

-fontpls is a minimal cli tool for extracting fonts from websites written in Python.
+fontpls is a minimal cli tool for extracting font files from websites.

 This tool helps web developers, designers, and typographers easily extract and reuse fonts from websites with minimal effort.